-Our Class A common stock shares are subject to more volatility and more limited liquidity than shares traded on national exchanges.
+Even if a market develops for our class A common stock, these shares will be subject to more volatility and more limited liquidity than shares traded on national exchanges.

-Six months (180 days) following the spin-off our Class A common stock began trading on the pink sheets.
+We expect that six months (180 days) following the spin-off our class A common stock will trade on the pink sheets.
 When fewer shares of a security are being traded in the pink sheets, volatility of prices may increase and price movement may outpace the ability to deliver accurate quote information.
-Due to low trading volumes in shares of our Class A common stock, there is a lower likelihood of one's orders for shares of our Class A common stock being executed, and current prices may differ significantly from the price one was quoted at the time of one's order entry.
+Due to expected low trading volumes in shares of our class A common stock, there may be a lower likelihood of one's orders for shares of our class A common stock being executed, and current prices may differ significantly from the price one was quoted at the time of one's order entry.

 Electronic processing of orders is not available for securities traded in the pink sheets and high order volume and communication risks may prevent or delay the execution of one's trading orders.
-This lack of automated order processing may affect the timeliness of order execution reporting and the availability of firm quotes for shares of our Class A common stock.
-Heavy market volume may lead to a delay in the processing of security orders for shares of our Class A common stock, due to the manual nature of these markets.
-Consequently, you may not able to sell shares of our Class A common stock at the optimum trading prices.
+This lack of automated order processing may affect the timeliness of order execution reporting and the availability of firm quotes for shares of our class A common stock.
+Heavy market volume may lead to a delay in the processing of security orders for shares of our class A common stock, due to the manual nature of these markets.
+Consequently, you may not able to sell shares of our class A common stock at the optimum trading prices.

-In addition, if the trading price of our Class A common stock is less than \$5.00 per share, our Class A common stock will become subject to the SEC's penny stock rules.
+In addition, if the trading price of our class A common stock is less than \$5.00 per share, our class A common stock will become subject to the SEC's penny stock rules.
 Before a broker-dealer can sell a penny stock, the penny stock rules require the firm to first approve the customer for the transaction and receive from the customer a written agreement to the transaction.
 The firm must furnish the customer a document describing the risks of investing in penny stocks.
 The broker-dealer must tell the customer the current market quotation, if any, for the penny stock and the compensation the firm and its broker will receive for the trade.
 Finally, the firm must send monthly account statements showing the market value of each penny stock held in the customer's account.
 These disclosure requirements tend to make it more difficult for a broker-dealer to make a market in penny stocks, and could, therefore, reduce the level of trading activity in a stock that is subject to the penny stock rules.
-Consequently, if our Class A common stock becomes subject to the penny stock rules, our shareholders may find it difficult to sell their shares.
+Consequently, if our class A common stock becomes subject to the penny stock rules, our shareholders may find it difficult to sell their shares.